LogoLogo

 The Ducat Protocol will govern the issuance and redemption of the UNIT Collateralised Debt Position (CDP).

 The Protocol's governance token, DUCAT, is a Bitcoin-native governance token in the form of Bitcoin Runes.
-Governance will be enabled via zero-knowledge proof circuits memorialised on Bitcoin ordinal inscriptions.
+Governance will be enabled through an ordinal inscriptions consensus based mechanism enforced by the MPC network but validated through the indexer for greater security.

 Why Ducat?